 - Senior Honor Woman

-In law school, Paige participates in multiple extra-curricular activities.
-She serves as the Senior Articles Editor on the Washburn Law Journal, Treasurer of the Washburn Student Bar Association, Vice President of the Intellectual Property Law Society, Vice President of the Pro Bono Society, and Chair of WashCall.
-These organizations have formed Paige into the student leader she has always hoped to be.
-In these roles, she has found a way to give back to the university, the students it serves, and the state as a whole.
-During her summer after her 2L year, she split her time between two firms: Erise IP and Patterson + Sheridan.
-At both firms, she served as an intellectual property summer associate.
+Paige graduated from Washburn University School of Law in May of 2021.
+In law school, Paige participated in multiple extra-curricular activities.
+She served as the Senior Articles Editor on the Washburn Law Journal, Treasurer of the Washburn Student Bar Association, Vice President of the Intellectual Property Law Society, Vice President of the Pro Bono Society, and Chair of WashCall.
+These organizations formed Paige into the student leader she had always hoped to be.
+In these roles, she found a way to give back to the university, the students it serves, and the state as a whole.

-Outside of studying and participating in student organizations, Paige enjoys spending time with her fiancé and family.
+Paige enjoys spending time with her husband and family, cheering on the Kansas City Chiefs, and being the Wheel of Fortune’s number one fan.
 She loves anything and everything Kansas and is thrilled to have been selected as part of the Weigand family.
 Ad Astra Per Aspera!